Little India

-Little India or India Town (less commonly known as Indian Street or India Bazaar) is an Indian or Desi (South Asian) sociocultural environment outside India or the subcontinent.
-It especially refers to an area with Indian residences and a diverse collection of Indian businesses.
+Little India (also known as Indian Street, India Bazaar, or India Town) is an Indian or South Asian sociocultural environment outside India or the Indian subcontinent.
+It especially refers to an area with a significant concentration of South Asian residents and a diverse collection of Indian businesses.
 Frequently, Little Indias have Hindu temples, mosques, and gurdwaras.
 They may also host celebrations of national and religious festivals and serve as gathering places for South Asians.
 As such, they are microcosms of India.
 Little Indias are often tourist attractions and are frequented by fans of Indian cuisine, Indian culture, Indian clothing, Indian music, and Indian cinema.